Saeed-Motevalli/weather-app/README.md

 - Favorite cities
 - Persistent user settings using LocalStorage

 ---

 # 📱 Android Application

 The Android version of this project is built using **Capacitor**.

-The application can run as a native Android application while sharing the same frontend codebase.
+The application runs as a native Android app while sharing the same frontend codebase.

 Features include:

 - Native Android packaging
 - Mobile optimized interface
 - Same weather experience as the web version

-Download APK:

-YOUR_APK_LINK
+- APK release distribution through GitHub Releases

 ---